 Perform hyperlocal deliveries from stores rather than regional warehouses

-Use bikes for local, urban deliveries
+Use bikes for local, urban logistics

 While urgent SLAs leave minimal room for route optimization, there are other ways to keep on demand delivery eco-friendly, starting with making local deliveries by bike or on foot.
-Bikes may not be the right option for all products, they can be the perfect solution for hyperlocal urban deliveries of small orders.
+Bikes may not be the right option for all products, they can be the perfect solution for a company with hyperlocal urban deliveries of small orders.
 No gas, no emissions, and the delivery person even gets a workout during the job.